NCAR/climate-primer-water/doc/ch5_attribution.rst

     precipitation and temperature in many regions of the world in a cycle that recurs roughly every 3-4 years.

-    In the contiguous United States, the ENSO cycle can have large influences on precipitation distribution, especially in the cool season.
+    In the contiguous United States, the ENSO cycle can significantly influence precipitation distribution, especially in the cool season.

-    Below we see the typical impacts of El Niño versus La Niña on both the sea surface temperature anomalies of the tropical Pacific Ocean, and the November through March precipitation in the contiguous United States.
+    Below we see the typical impacts of El Niño versus La Niña on both the sea-surface temperature anomalies of the tropical Pacific Ocean, and the November through March precipitation in the contiguous United States.
     The difference can be very important for snowpack and the potential for regional floods and drought.
 There are differences from one cycle to the